Crash Nitro Kart: Reception

 The graphics of the game were positively received.
-Manny LaMancha of GamePro said that the visuals were brightly colored and smoothly animated and noted that the Xbox version's graphics were slightly cleaner than the PlayStation 2 version.
-Michael Lafferty of GameZone praised the environments as "lush and richly textured" and the cutscenes as "very well done".
-Tony Guidi of TeamXbox commended the graphics as "clean and crisp" and added that the cutscenes were "beautifully polished".
-Ryan Davis of GameSpot noted that "Crash Nitro Kart maintains the brightly colored, cartoony look that has been the hallmark of past Crash Bandicoot games, though with slightly upgraded graphics.
+LaMancha said that the visuals were brightly colored and smoothly animated and noted that the Xbox version's graphics were slightly cleaner than the PlayStation 2 version.
+Lafferty praised the environments as "lush and richly textured" and the cutscenes as "very well done".
+Guidi commended the graphics as "clean and crisp" and added that the cutscenes were "beautifully polished".
+Davis noted that "Crash Nitro Kart maintains the brightly colored, cartoony look that has been the hallmark of past Crash Bandicoot games, though with slightly upgraded graphics.
 Ed Lewis of IGN said that the graphics for the single-player modes were "bright and cheery and smooth", but decreased in quality in the multiplayer modes.
 Kristan Reed of Eurogamer concluded that "CNK stays in exactly the cutesy ballpark you'd expect from the Day-Glo series, neither straying in any way from the generic cartoon worlds of old nor providing any graphical trickery that surprises hardened gamers looking for a splash of eye candy with their cartoon frippery."
-Steven Rodriquez of Nintendo World Report noted that "if you've played any of the other Crash Bandicoot games out there, then you have a pretty good idea what this one looks like."
+Rodriguez noted that "if you've played any of the other Crash Bandicoot games out there, then you have a pretty good idea what this one looks like."
 Russ Fischer of GameSpy said that the game "some nice graphics, which use a solid framerate and loads of color to capture the old Crash magic."

 The audio received mixed reception.
-Manny LaMancha of GamePro said that the in-game voice acting (provided by such stars as Debi Derryberry and Billy West) was "clear and entertaining".
-Tony Guidi of TeamXbox also noted that the character voices were "done well" and that the music "isn't annoying".
-However, Michael Lafferty of GameZone stated that the music can become "a little tiring" and "annoying" after a while.
-Ryan Davis of GameSpot concluded that the sound was "respectable", but added that the "attitude" of the character sounds bites seemed "forced".
-Ed Lewis of IGN said that the "saving grace" of the "Looney Tunes-style repartee and sound effects" is that "it was done professionally and while it's pretty silly if you listen to it, it doesn't grate and get under the skin as other games can."
+LaMancha said that the in-game voice acting (provided by such stars as Debi Derryberry and Billy West) was "clear and entertaining".
+Guidi also noted that the character voices were "done well" and that the music "isn't annoying".
+However, Lafferty stated that the music can become "a little tiring" and "annoying" after a while.
+Davis concluded that the sound was "respectable", but added that the "attitude" of the character sounds bites seemed "forced".
+Lewis said that the "saving grace" of the "Looney Tunes-style repartee and sound effects" is that "it was done professionally and while it's pretty silly if you listen to it, it doesn't grate and get under the skin as other games can."
 He added that the music was "bouncy and peppy and, once again, cartoony".
-Steven Rodriguez of Nintendo World Report described the music and sound effects as "generic" and "plain" respectively, and noted that the best part of the game's audio was "that sexy talking mask that gives you advice between races, but even he gets rather annoying."
+Rodriguez described the music and sound effects as "generic" and "plain" respectively, and noted that the best part of the game's audio was "that sexy talking mask that gives you advice between races, but even he gets rather annoying."